 Below are some of the typical features of Borderline Personality Disorder.

 Borderline Personality is not common except in psychiatric hospitals.

-Estimates of how common Borderline Personality really is vary.
-In the general populations it is estimated at around one to two percent.
+Estimates of how common Borderline Personality really vary.
+In the general population, it is estimated at around one to two percent.
 In inpatient psychiatric facilities the rate of Borderline Personality Diagnosis can reach 20%.
 That suggests to me that this is a very impairing condition.

 Notice as we go through these symptoms that many of these are things that have been considered “female” characteristics.
 Turns out that three out of every four people who get the Borderline Personality Disorder Diagnosis are female.
 Also many of these symptoms are exactly what we would expect in someone with a Stress or Trauma Related Disorder as in Posttraumatic Stress Disorder or a Dissociative Disorder.

 Borderline Personality Disorder is not simply a matter of being overly dramatic or wanting attention.
 Most, about 80%, attempt suicide and they die from suicide attempts at about 50 TIMES the rate of the general population.
 This does not need to happen as there are effective treatments for Borderline Personality Disorder available.
 Additionally about 80 percent of those with this diagnosis cut on themselves, which is often called Non-Suicidal Self Injury.
 Some people with this condition both cut and attempt suicide.

 Symptom – Intense fear of abandonment and efforts to avoid it.

 Many, not all, people with Borderline Personality Disorder were abused or neglected as children.
 Some had this experience in adult life.
 This suggests that these fears are both rationally based on experience and learned.
 If you learned to be fearful you can learn to not be fearful.
 But lessons learned very early in life may be much more difficult to unlearn.
 For many this fear of abandonment makes sense.